AseptSoft Core Documentation

 📖

 A human-readable explanation of the condition.
-This text also becomes the name of the condition as it appears in the ribbon and other views.
+This text also becomes the name of the condition.

 All types